nicksettoon/the-forest/what-is-this.md

   - It creats emphasis.
   - It is the result of intent.

-# What can you do on a page?
+## 2| What can you do on a page?

-There are 6 header sizes you can use here.
+There are a collection of objects that format the text in different ways.
-This is what they look like:
+The big bones are the 6 header sizes you can use here This is what they look like:

 > # Header #1
 > ## Header #2
 > ### Header #3